allanhechen/coursemap/README.md

 Coursemap is built mainly using Next.js and Postgres, with Docker as an option to avoid setting up Vercel's serverless environment.

-To get started, follow the instructions above but start `docker compose -f docker-compose.dev.yml up -d` instead of the prod version.
+To get started, follow the instructions 1-3 above but run `npm run dev` as the last command.

 I am doing my best to document all of my decisions and the logic behind the code, extensive docs can be found [here](https://coursemap-zeta.vercel.app/docs).